|Special Educational Needs & Disability (SEND)|

 CPS benefits from external support from a range of agencies, including:

-CPS have an inclusive ethos and are committed to supporting children’s social and emotional development through all areas of the curriculum.
+CPS have an inclusive ethos and are committed to supporting children’s social, emotional and mental health development through all areas of the curriculum.
 We support children’s development in school through:

 Induction of children into our school is well planned and supports the child to feel safe and ready to begin school in a new setting.
 The induction plan includes: